jaikishanpatel/Designing-typeface/README.md

 ## Kerning Groups

 This link https://glyphsapp.com/tutorials/kerning covers the logic that supports it as well as the way to administrate it.
 This script https://github.com/schriftgestalt/Glyphs-Scripts/blob/master/Metrics%20%26%20Classes/set%20Kerning%20Groups.py would help to set a base that includes the most used groups.
-- Put the Scripts in : Script > Open Scripts Folder
+- Put the Scripts in : Script > Open Scripts Folder > Add script files to the folder
+- Restart GlyphsApp
 - Scripts > Set Kerning Groups
 - Scripts > Run: Set Kerning Groups (Option + Command + R)